Build a Custom MCP Client

 }

-Store the registration response securely, especially:
+Store the registration response securely, including:

 • client_id